 Massive mountains and escarpments rise out of the flat valleys.
 The high plateau is dissected by breathtaking gorges, and stony, tree-lined watercourseswind their way over the dusty plain.
 The slow process of erosion has carved the shape of the land out of rocks that are 2,000 millions years old, to form this intriguing landscape and complex ecology.

 A variety of ecosystems are represented in the park and these are home to range of wildlife including a variety of birds, native rodents, native marsupial carnivores (such as the Pilbara ninguai-resident, but nocturnal and shy), red kangaroos, euros, Rothchild's rock wallabies, bats, dingoes, reptiles and amphibians such as frogs, geckoes, goannas, dragons and legless lizards.
 Termites and the pebble mound mouse also make their homes here in the form of mounds.

 Our first stop within the park is Hammersley Gorge, where we'll find amazing coloured banded iron formations.
-Take a dip in the natural spa pool st the Gorge and enjoy a spa treatment the way nature intended- surrounded by amazing rock formatons almost as old as the earth itself.
+Take a dip in the natural spa pool at the Gorge and enjoy a spa treatment the way nature intended- surrounded by amazing rock formatons almost as old as the earth itself.

-We make our way to our accommodation and after checking in, you may like to walk to Joffre Lookout where rock steps take you down to the lookout to view this spectacular curved waterfall forming a natural amphitheatre.
+Finish today at Joffre Lookout where rock steps take you down to the lookout to view this spectacular curved waterfall forming a natural amphitheatre.

 Overnight accommodation- Karijini Eco Retreat , in eco tents with en-suites on a Dinner, bed and breakfast basis (2 night stay)